Why should you use email as a mobile-first company?

 Your churn window closes fast after a user first downloads your app.

-1 in 5 users will abandon your app after a single use, and the greatest drop offs in user retention occur in the first week of use.
+One in five users will abandon your app after a single use, and the greatest drop-offs in user retention occur in the first week of use.

-There’s a 60 percent chance that a user will never return to your app when the gap between their first and second session approaches 7 days, according to an App Stickiness Index developed by Localytics.
+There’s a 60 percent chance that a user will never return to your app when the gap between their first and second session approaches seven days.

 Users who experience a difficult learning curve in mastering your app’s functionality are likely to become part of this dismal statistic.

 Email onboarding sequences can be crucial engagement tools to keep your users activated after they’ve downloaded your app.
 When the pressure to solidify a relationship with your users is on, email is an excellent option for onboarding your users and getting them to “stick.”
 With email onboarding, you have the opportunity to turn these new users into loyalists.